 But no matter how long it’s been since your injury, there’s still hope for recovery.
 With the right treatment regimen, a post-concussion syndrome diagnosis is not a life sentence.
 We’ve had patients from all over the United States and Europe visit our clinic because they knew we would take good care of them.

-On average, our patients improve by over 75% after treatment according to their final fNCI scan.
-If you want to take the next steps toward recovery, schedule a free consultation.
+If you want to take the next steps toward recovery, schedule a consultation with our team.
 We’ll equip you with the resources you need to move forward.

 About Dr. Mark Allen PhD